Access Software: As Indie Built (2004–2006)

 Around 2004, Microsoft opted to leave the sports-game development market due to the impact of the Electronic Arts Sports (EA Sports) label, using their strength to produce sports-related games for the Xbox console.
 Microsoft had laid off about 76 employees with Microsoft Game Studios, and around August and September, sold Indie Games to Take-Two Interactive, who renamed the studio to Indie Built.
 Take-Two had been keen on challenging the dominance of EA Sports, and its acquisition of Indie Built was among it had spent through 2005 acquiring developers.
-In early 2005, Take-Two Interactive established the publishing label 2K, which would henceforth manage their development studios for sports games, including Indie Built.
+In early 2005, Take-Two Interactive established the publishing label 2K, which would henceforth manage its development studios for sports games, including Indie Built.

 While part of Take-Two, Indie Built created sequels for Amped and Top Spin, but these titles were not strong successes.
 Take-Two's 2006 fiscal year was poor as the company was dealing with both Security and Exchange Commission investigations related to its past reporting, and harsh criticism for the Hot Coffee mod as part of Grand Theft Auto: San Andreas.
-Indie Built was closed in May 2006 by Take-Two as part of a re-alignment of their business strategy to overcome the weak fiscal year.
+Indie Built was closed in May 2006 by Take-Two as part of a re-alignment of its business strategy to overcome the weak fiscal year.

 Following Indie Built's closure, most of the employees transitioned to TruGolf, helping to improve the golf simulations.
 Additionally, Jones and Conners established Big Finish Games in 2007, where they planned to continue more narrative games, including expanding the Tex Murphy series.